Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 As soon as they got the raft free from the lifeboat, both boats were tied to it and those who were closest to it were placed on the raft, while others bailed the lifeboat before picking up the men who were floating on debris in the water.
 When no more survivors could be found they rowed across to another raft and transferred all the equipment from it, then returned to the first raft and the capsized boat, which was righted and bailed.
 After all the equipment from the raft had been transferred to the lifeboat, the men were distributed in the 2 boats, with the 2nd mate and 14 men in one, the captain and 12 men in the other.
 Sail was set, the captain's boat towing the other, heading in a west/southwesterly direction.

-The next day, Apr.12 (about 12 hours after the sinking), a U-boat approached from a southerly direction and came alongside the lifeboats (this was U-84, commanded by Horst Uphoff - again, see the link to the thread on my forum mentioned above).
+The next day, Apr.12 (about 12 hours after the sinking), a U-boat approached from a southerly direction and came alongside the lifeboats 5 ft away (this was U-84, commanded by Horst Uphoff - again, see the link to the thread on my forum mentioned above).
 They were asked whether they had been torpedoed, the name of their ship etc., while a photographer was "busily engaged in taking countless pictures" of the men in the lifeboats.
 In addition to the photographer and the commander, 2 crew members were also on deck, manning the AA guns.
 The commander, the only one who spoke to the survivors (in excellent English), was short and stocky, about 28-30 years old and of a light complexion.
 The boat was described by the survivors as being of the "517 ton class designated by ONI-220, with certain modifications which were: definitely curved stem, no net cutter, no bulge in deck for forward gun platform, antenna wires extending from bow to stern, suspended from elbow arms halfway up conning tower, rim of conning tower curved fore and aft instead of flat".
 Captain Stoutland said there was a "catwalk with railing around the conning tower on the same level as the after gun platform; the after gun platform was attached to the conning tower and on the same level as its floors was supported by steel grill work rather than solid sides as denoted by ONI-220".

 All the survivors agreed that the hull was newly painted a light grey, solid color with no scratches.
 Some survivors stated that the conning tower was painted a darker shade of grey than the hull, with the deck even a darker shade than the conning tower.
 A British gunner was quite certain that the forward gun was a 4", while the gun on the after platform was identified as approximately a 20 mm gun.
 On the starboard side of the conning tower an axe was painted in yellow, about 4' in length at an approximate angle of 45°.
 No masts or periscopes were visible.
-The boat subsequently took off in a northerly direction.
+The boat subsequently took off in a northerly direction at about 10 knots.

 About half an hour later the Canadian destroyer HMCS St Croix (I 81) approached and made ready to take them on board, but upon hearing about the above U-boat the destroyer took off to look for it.
 Several depth charges were dropped, but it was not believed a contact was made.
 At 14:30 GMT the destroyer returned together with the Canadian corvette Camrose (K 154) and the survivors were picked up; those in the 2nd mate's boat by the former and those in the captain's boat by the latter.
-Both were escorts from Convoy ONS 2, and the survivors later learnt they had been picked up 20 miles ahead of the convoy.
+Both were escorts from Convoy ONS 2 (see ONS convoy escorts), and the survivors later learnt they had been picked up 20 miles ahead of the convoy.
 It's possible the U-boat had taken off because it had seen the destroyer approaching.

 Trimmer Hans Thorkildsen, who had been in the captain's boat, had injured his back and also had a broken ankle.
 He was in great pain so a doctor was sent on board to take care of him.
 They were landed in St. John's on Apr.
 15, where the trimmer and Jr. Ordinary Seaman James Waterstreet were admitted to a hospital, the latter having a badly injured wrist.
 The 1st radio operator and the 1st and 2nd mates had also received some injuries, but less serious.